 How hormonal drugs affect the body.
-Statement of the Moscow Society of Orthodox Doctors in connection with the widespread advertising of hormonal contraceptives
+Statement by the Moscow Society of Orthodox Doctors in connection with the widespread advertising of hormonal contraceptives

-The use of hormonal drugs is associated with a great risk to health, so before prescribing them, the doctor weighs the pros and cons of hormone therapy.
+The use of hormonal drugs is associated with great health risks, so before prescribing them, the doctor weighs the pros and cons of hormonal therapy.
 Especially when it comes to the treatment of children and adults with special diseases, where the use of hormones is almost the only way to recover.
-But in no case do not buy or take medicines without permission, without consulting a qualified doctor.
+But under no circumstances should you buy or take medications without permission, without consulting a qualified doctor.

-I want to tell you about the "classic" negative effect of hormonal drugs on the body of children and adults.
-I took all the information from open sources - encyclopedias, medical websites and medical consultations.
-From which it became clear that hormonal drugs of the past generation (drugs of the twentieth century) are more dangerous than modern ones (in principle, this should be obvious).
-However, this does not mean that novelties in the world of hormonal drugs do not have negative consequences of their use.
+I want to talk about the “classic” negative effect of hormonal drugs on the body of children and adults.
+All information was taken from open sources - encyclopedias, medical websites and medical consultations.
+From which it became clear that hormonal drugs of the previous generation (medicines of the 20th century) are more dangerous than modern ones (in principle, this should be obvious).
+However, this does not mean that new products in the world of hormonal drugs do not have negative consequences of their use.

 Hypothyroidism and hyperthyroidism

 If it is not adjusted correctly, you may still experience symptoms of hyperthyroidism or hypothyroidism.
 During treatment, you may go through one or both of these phases at different times.
-If hypo or hyperthyroidism occurs, it is important to discuss this with your physician so that he can adjust your treatment as needed and advise you on how to reduce these effects.
+If hypo or hyperthyroidism occurs, it is important to discuss this with your doctor so that they can adjust your treatment if necessary and advise you on how to reduce these effects.

 What are the main signs of hypothyroidism?